JardrielSousa/api-vendas/README.md

 - https://github.com/JardrielSousa

 ## Version History
+- 1.0.4
+features - was implemented authentication with JWT token
 - 1.0.3
 features - was implemented the methods to creation of users and list users
 - 1.0.2